 I started by greasing the ramekins.
 Don’t line them with paper as I have done above, I realised it was not necessary later on.
 Just grease with butter all over.

-Into a large bowl I sifted 170g self raising flour, added 100g golden caster sugar and the zest of two large oranges.
+Into a large bowl I sifted self raising flour, added golden caster sugar and orange zest.
 I mixed it with a wooden spoon.

-Using a fork I mixed up 50g melted butter, 1 egg and 120ml semi skimmed milk in a jug, added it to the dry ingredients and stirred together with a wooden spoon.
+Using a fork I mixed up melted butter, egg and semi skimmed milk in a jug, added it to the dry ingredients and stirred together with a wooden spoon.

 I divided the mixture between the ramekins.

-In a separate bowl I mixed together 100g sugar and 2 tsp cornflour.
+In a separate bowl I mixed together sugar and cornflour.

 Sprinkle the sugar mixture over the batter, I used a heaped tablespoon and made sure to cover the batter fully.

-I juiced the oranges and got about 245ml from them, if you don’t get enough you can add some fresh orange juice from a carton to top it up.
-Mix the juice with 245ml boiling water and pour over the puddings.
+I juiced the oranges, if you don’t get enough you can add some fresh orange juice from a carton to top it up.
+Mix the juice with boiling water and pour over the puddings.
 I poured until the sauce reached the lip of the ramekin.

-I baked the orange pudding on 180C/350F/Gas Mark 4 for 25 minutes.
+I baked the Orange Self Saucing Pudding on 180C/350F/Gas Mark 4 for 25 minutes.
 They look a bit like souffles when they come out, but do sink down into the ramekin as they cool.

 Orange Self Saucing Pudding